Skip to content

 Why is social media important?

-• What are your competitors using, and what works for them?
+• What are your competitors doing, and what’s working for them?

 Once you’ve set a strategy for each chosen channel, it’s time to boost engagement.